aws/aws-toolkit-azure-devops/CONTRIBUTING.md

 3. At this point you can:

 -   Build for testing purposes.
 Run `npm run fullBuild`
--   Package for installation into VSTS.
-Run `npm run fullBuild publisher=<your-publisher-id-here>` VSTS uses this publisher ID to determine if a plugin can be installed, so make sure it matches the one in your VSTS instance.
+-   Package for installation into Azure Devops.
+Run `npm run fullBuild publisher=<your-publisher-id-here>` Azure Devops uses this publisher ID to determine if a plugin can be installed, so make sure it matches the one in your Azure Devops instance.

 ## Project Architecture